adolgert/Glissa.jl/docs/src/overview.md

 1. Given B-spline coefficients, evaluate a polynomial on an axis.
 It doesn't build representations of the splines internally but calculates them on the fly.
 These algorithms come from Schumaker. `schumaker.jl`

 2. Given B-spline coefficients, evaluate derivatives and integrals of polynomials on an axis.
-(Schumaker) `schumaker.jl`
+(Schumaker) `bspline.jl`

 3. Given B-spline coefficients, create a representation of the polynomial spline, as polynomial pieces.
 This means it generates a separate polynomial for each interval on the axis.
 Also from Schumaker. `schumaker.jl`